GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 pubDate: June 11, 2018
 collection: userguides
 permalink: userguides/signworddoc-ofr/
-description: This guide will walk you through the Office of the Federal Register's procedures for digitally signing a Microsoft Word document with invisible digital signatures using your PIV credential or similar digital certificate.
+description: This guide will walk you through the procedures for digitally signing a Microsoft Word document for submission to the Office of the Federal Register using your PIV credential or similar digital certificate.
 ---

-## Instructions for Digitally Signing Documents for Submission<br>to the Office of the Federal Register (OFR)
+## Digitally Signing Documents for Submission<br>to Office of the Federal Register

 The digital signatory of a document MUST be the same person whose name is typed in the signature block.
 The names must match exactly or meet the accepted standards listed in the Office of the Federal Register's DDH, Ch.
 1. To verify the name as applied to the digital certificate, follow the instructions below in the [View Signature Certificate in Word](#view-signature-certificate-in-word) section.